-A permit might be required to live in Rotterdam with a group of more than 3 people.
+A permit might be required to live in Rotterdam with a group of 3 or more people.
 But don’t worry!
 We will help you understand step by step what you might have to do.

-These permits and municipality requirements are only applicable to groups larger than 3 people.
-If you are in a group of 3 or less then no permits and regulations are applicable.
+These permits and municipality requirements are only applicable to groups of 3 or more people.
+If you are in a group of 2 or less, no permits and regulations are applicable.

 If your group consists of working professionals then you are required to form a living group (Woongroep), also referred to as a sustainable household.